-B. Audoly, N. Clauvelin, and S. Neukirch Institut Jean le Rond d'Alembert, UMR 7190: CNRS & Université Pierre et Marie Curie, Paris, France (Dated: September 4, 2007)
+B. Audoly, N. Clauvelin, and S. Neukirch

+Institut Jean le Rond d'Alembert, UMR 7190, CNRS & Université Pierre et Marie Curie, Paris, France (Received 19 July 2007; published 19 October 2007)

 We study the mechanical response of elastic rods bent into open knots, focusing on the case of trefoil and cinquefoil topologies.
 The limit of a weak applied tensile force is studied both analytically and experimentally: the Kirchhoff equations with self-contact are solved by means of matched asymptotic expansions; predictions on both the geometrical and mechanical properties of the elastic equilibrium are compared to experiments.
 The extension of the theory to tight knots is discussed.